 Holder, who coached golf at OSU for 32 years, jokes that opponents used to call the Cowboys' home Rustoleum Stadium because it was so dilapidated and ugly.

 "You brought a recruit on campus and he looked at the facilities for football and that reflected OSU's commitment to football and why would somebody who is serious about playing football at a high level want to play football at Oklahoma State?"
 Holder said.
 "The majority of them went elsewhere."

 Folsom Field obviously hasn't fallen to the same state of disrepair and disrespect, but CU officials say there are parts of the stadium that need structural repairs and renovation soon.
 Their hope is not to fix them with a Band-Aid, but address the issues with solutions that will last decades and also improve the fan experience.

 Holder said that is the approach his department adopted a decade ago.

 He has been a big part of an unprecedented level of giving and spending over the past 12years at his alma mater.
 In the 30 years from when he graduated in 1970 until 2000, OSU spent $10 million on athletics facilities.
 In the first decade of this century, the OSU athletic department spent $10 million per fiscal quarter on athletics facilities and now has one of the best college stadiums in the nation.

 "People always said, 'You can't raise significant dollars at Oklahoma State.'
 They based that on the fact it had never been done before," Holder said, reflecting a sentiment often espoused at CU.
 "Everyone thought that we didn't have an alumni base that was wealthy enough to make those kind of donations.
-All of
+All of it was wrong.

 Of course, Oklahoma State has benefited greatly from the generosity of oil tycoon T. Boone Pickens, who has single-handedly donated more than $230 million to the athletic department in the past 10 years.